Supporting the ECOWAS Commission in its Organisational Development

-Title: Support programme for the ECOWAS Commission
+Title: Support to the ECOWAS Commission on Organisational Development

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: The Economic Community of West African States (ECOWAS); ECOWAS Commission

 Overall term: 2019 to 2021

 The Economic Community of West African States (ECOWAS) was established in 1975 with the pur-pose of promoting economic integration and cooperation in the region.
 In 2007, ECOWAS leaders reaffirmed their commitment to effectively advancing the West African integration process.
 To achieve this goal, the ECOWAS Vision 2020 was developed, with the goal of significantly increasing people's living standards through inclusive programmes in West Africa.
 In order to realize this vision, the ECOWAS Executive Secretariat underwent institutional reform to become a Commission, a change that broadened the impact of the organisation’s work.